Sorry, this listing is no longer accepting applications. Don’t worry, we have more awesome opportunities and internships for you.

 Effectively Utilize Family Search and Engagement for parents/relatives, including reaching out and engaging them in permanency planning and decision-making

-Effectively engage the youth and family in Permanency Readiness Work by preparing the youth for permanency, including helping him/her clarify their life events and experiences, understanding the reason he is in foster care as well as the steps needed to get him out of foster care and back to his family of origin or to an alternate family.
+Effectively engage the youth and family in Permanency Readiness Work by preparing the youth for permanency, including helping him/her clarify his life events and experiences, understand the reason he is in foster care as well as the steps needed to get him out of foster care and back to his family of origin or to an alternate family.

 Effectively utilize Youth Guided, Family Driven Teaming to build a team of natural supports working towards exiting the youth to safe, stable, emotionally secure family situation